Understanding the Presidential Election

 Why do we use such a roundabout way to select a president?
 It is tradition mostly.
 There are some pros to the Electoral College, as states with small populations don’t get wholly ignored.
 It is still possible to win an election without winning any of the most populated states.
 Most major presidential candidates make a point to visit as many states as possible, even those that don’t hold many electors.
 Perhaps in a strict popular vote system, candidates would spend most of their time visiting large cities and metropolitan areas, ignoring those living in rural areas or less densely populated towns.

-In the United States, only Presidents are elected using a system of electors.
-Governors, mayors, congresspersons, etc are all elected by direct elections.
+In the United States, only presidents are elected using a system of electors.
+Governors, mayors, congresspersons, etc. are all elected by direct elections.
 However, we are not the only country to use such a representative process to elect a leader.
-Estonia, India, and Ireland use voting methods that are similar in some capacity.
+Estonia, India, and Ireland use voting methods that are similar.

 Learn about life abroad